SyauqiSuhaimi/ImageEditor/README.md

 ✅ Download the edited image 💾

 Why This Project? 🤖

 I wanted to explore the potential of AI-assisted development, using AI prompts for every step—from idea to deployment.
 This project showcases how AI can be leveraged for rapid prototyping and development.

-Tech Stack 🏗️
+Tech Stack 🏗️ : HTML, CSS, JavaScript
-HTML
-CSS
-JavaScript

 📌 This README was also generated using AI.